jinjin123/sketch-measure/README.md

-# A new feature for Sketch Measure: Export Layer's influence Rect to Spec.
+设计导图# A new feature for Sketch Measure: Export Layer's influence Rect to Spec.

 Layer's influence rect includes the area of shadows and outside borders, it's exactly the same size with the exported image.